ryantd42/NY-Legislative-Git/2023/S2090A-2023/bill.md

   ___________

- Introduced  by  Sen. PALUMBO -- read twice and ordered printed, and when printed to be committed to the Committee on Education
+ Introduced  by  Sen. PALUMBO -- read twice and ordered printed, and when printed to be committed to the Committee on Education  --  recommitted to the Committee on Education in accordance with Senate Rule 6, sec.
+8 --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the  education  law,  in  relation  to  certain  tuition payments  by  school  districts  for  general  education  and  special students residing in such school districts

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: